jtmoon79/PythonEmbed4Win/README.md

 One disadvantage is that a Windows embed Python cannot create a functioning virtual environment.
-They will be created but `virtualenv` and `venv` selectively copy files from the source and do not copy necessary library files unique to Windows embed Python.
+They will be created but `virtualenv` and `venv` selectively copy files from the source and do not copy necessary library files unique to an Windows embed Python.

 Derived from [this StackOverflow answer](https://stackoverflow.com/a/68958636/471376).